E3SM-Project/polaris/docs/developers_guide/command_line.md

 is a keyword that will be added at the top of the yaml file but is ignored when the yaml file gets parsed, so its value doesn't matter.
-We recommend using `omega` since the yaml file is in OMEGA's format, but it will also be usable when the test case is configured for MPAS-Ocean.
+We recommend using `omega` since the yaml file is in OMEGA's format, but it will also be usable when the task is configured for MPAS-Ocean.